 Great Basin Brewing Company is a must-visit Northern Nevada staple.
 This brewery/pub is home to the Icky IPA, which is named after Nevada’s state fossil — the Ichthyosaur – and is anything but icky.
 Since opening in 1993, Great Basin’s beers have earned a tasty reputation across the west coast, and their food is equally as amazing.
 Great Basin has two locations, one in Reno and one Sparks.

 Sierra Tap House is located on the Truckee River in downtown Reno.
 They’re best known for offering a variety of Sierra Nevada Brewery beers on draft, and their outside seating offers a great view of the river.
-Inside, there’s pool, shuffleboard, and a couple arcade games.
+Inside, there’s pool, shuffleboard and a couple of arcade games.

-Pinon Bottle Co is for the beer fanatics.
-With tons of options to choose from, both tap and bottled, you’ll be hard pressed to not find a beer you love.
-They have two locations, in Reno’s Midtown District and near Victorian Square in Sparks.
+Piñon Bottle Co is for the beer fanatics.
+With tons of options to choose from, both tap and bottled, you’ll be hard-pressed to not find a beer you love.
+They have three locations across Reno and Sparks.

 Ceol Irish Pub has that classic pub vibe.
 This is the type of bar where you can sit with friends in a casual setting while enjoying a few drinks.
 They have a variety of Irish whiskeys available, and Guinness is available on tap.
 If you’re familiar with the Guinness perfect pour, Ceol is the place for you.
 Stop by on a Friday or Saturday and enjoy live music.